marcojakob/code.makery.ch/collections/library/html-css-en-part3.md

 ### Online Color Palettes

-In most cases you'll need more than just one color for you website.
+In most cases you'll need more than just one color for your website.
 You'll need a color palette.
 With just a simple color picker it is quite difficult to pick colors that work well together.

 There are several tools that make finding a color palette easier.
 Here are a few examples: